AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

    > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by AccelByte Gaming Services but it will be enabled later on to improve security.
 If it is enabled, the gRPC client calls without mTLS will be rejected by Envoy proxy.

-2. Start this `gRPC server` sample app.
+2. Run this `gRPC server` sample app.

 3. Open `postman`, create a new `gRPC request`, and enter `localhost:10000` as server URL.

    > :exclamation: We are essentially accessing the `gRPC server` through an `Envoy` proxy which is a part of `dependency services`.

-4. Still in `postman`, continue by selecting `Section/GetRotationItems` method and invoke it with the sample message below.
+4. In `postman`, continue by selecting `Section/GetRotationItems` method and invoke it with the sample message below.

    ```json
    {